mdx-workshop/mdx-submissions21/paper.md

 ![TagBox diagram.](https://raw.githubusercontent.com/mdx-workshop/mdx-workshop.github.io/master/){ width=40% }

-In the second part of this talk, I will talk about our software framework that integrates neural networks into Audacity.
+In the second part of this talk, I will talk about our newly developed software framework that integrates neural networks into Audacity.
+Once a developer has a trained PyTorch model, they are able to compile it using torchscript and upload it to HuggingFace.
+Once on HuggingFace, the model will be available to users of Audacity, directly accessible through the GUI.
+This enables end-users to run deep learning models without learning how to code and enables model creators to put their work into the hands of end-users, without extra development.
+We hope this work will reduce the gap between model creators and artists.

 ## How to cite